,

 Reception Places

-Places in Reception are allocated by Kirklees Admissions with an application deadline of 15 January to start Reception the following September.
+Places in Reception are allocated by Kirklees Admissions with an application deadline in January to start Reception the following September.
 If you require a place and miss the deadline for the online admissions form, please contact Kirklees Admissions, and not school.
-In the Summer Term, we hold a transition meeting for parents and children will be invited for a visit into school and sample a school dinnner.
+In the Summer Term, we hold a transition meeting for parents and children will be invited for a visit into school and sample a school dinner.

 Please note, having a place in our school Nursery does not guarantee a place in Reception.
 Parents MUST use the Kirklees Admissions process to secure a place in Reception.

-We use Tapestry as an online learning journal.
-All parents have access to this, and can see the progress their children are making through observations noted by the staff.
+We use Class Dojo as an online school and parent communication tool .
+All parents have access to this, and can see photographs of their children, read notices and key information about their learning.
 They can also share their own learning experiences at home and at the weekend to support the team to see our children's whole range of abilities.
-Children love to describe and explain their weekend adventures using Tapestry to support their discussion.
+Children love to describe and explain their weekend adventures using Class Dojo to support their discussion.
+Please note that this is not constantly monitored and therefore is not the way to share messages with teachers or school.
+If children are ill or you need to speak to a member of staff, please contact the office.

 Recommended Reads...